SpookyUmi/100-days-of-code/log.md

 **Today's Progress**: Pursuing my Frontend Mentor challenge with bootstrap and struggling hard with it...
 CSS vanilla miss me !
 Also pursuing my JS course and love it !
 I reached module #4 of Wes Bos' course, which introduces the DOM.

 **Thoughts**: I'm happy to learn JS and I'm starting to see all the possibilities that this language offers.

+### Day 07: April 24, 2020

+**Today's Progress**: i'm starting to really understand the DOM and how to interact with it.
+Also went for an inline skating session and worked on my bootstrap challenge.

+**Thoughts**: I was glad to find some time to do sport.

+### Day 08: April 25, 2020

+**Today's Progress**: Did Wes Bos' JS DOM cardio exercise and struggled a lot, I wasn't in a good mood.
+But I almost succeed the challenge and finished the exercise !

+**Thoughts**: I found the exercise interesting but also difficult.
+Took more time to relax today.

+### Day 09: April 26, 2020

+**Today's Progress**: Pursuing Wes Bos' CSSgrid course.

+**Thoughts**: It's sunday !
+I took time to inline skate and to draw.